k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/s3-compatible/amazon-s3.md

 ### Create or update the k8ssandra cluster

 Install the `k8ssandra` chart with the following properties.
-You can reference an edited copy of the provided [backup-restore-values.yaml](backup-restore-values.yaml) file; customize the `name` of the Amazon S3 bucket defined for your purposes, and make sure the region value matches the region used by the Amazon S3 bucket.
+You can relreference an edited copy of the provided [backup-restore-values.yaml](backup-restore-values.yaml) file; customize the `name` of the Amazon S3 bucket defined for your purposes, and make sure the region value matches the region used by the Amazon S3 bucket.
 Before edits, this sample values file contains:

 ```yaml
 cassandra: